Fast-Track Business for Adults

 Features and Benefits

-- Students can complete the program in 24 months
+- Students can complete the program in as little as 21 months

 - Course work can be completed evenings, Saturdays or online